 Whether you're giving your project a simple twist or working elaborate braids, cable knitting gives fabulously rich texture and heaps of character to any knitting project.
 Learn how to knit cables with this beginners tutorial and guide by Anna Nikipirowicz.
 (Anna uses UK terms.)
-We'll show also show you how to read a knitting chart and our fave cable inspiration!
+We'll also show you how to read a knitting chart and our fave cable inspiration!

 What is cable knitting?